hroi/treebitmap/README.md

-# Tree-Bitmap: Fast IP lookup table for IPv4/IPv6 prefixes
+# Tree-Bitmap: Fast IP prefix lookup table for IPv4/IPv6 prefixes

 This crate provides a datastructure for fast IP address lookups.
 It aims at fast lookup times, and a reasonable memory footprint.